How much liquidity should I add to my token: full guide with table

 How does liquidity affect your project?

-Regardless of blockchain choose, the amount of liquidity in your pool will affect the stability and success of your token.
-Here’s how common liquidity issues can impact your project:
+Whichever blockchain you picked, the amount of liquidity in your pool will shape the stability and success of your token.
+Here’s how the most common liquidity issues can hit your project:

-- Bot sniping: Pools with low liquidity are especially vulnerable to attacks by bots seeking to take advantage of rapid price fluctuations.
-With greater liquidity, it is less likely that bots will be able to manipulate your pool.
+- Bot sniping: Low-liquidity pools are especially exposed to bots looking to exploit rapid price swings.
+With deeper liquidity, it’s much harder for bots to manipulate your pool.

-- Impermanent loss: This phenomenon occurs when the value of the tokens in your pool changes considerably.
-With more liquidity, you can mitigate the impact of impermanent loss, but it is still a risk that must be monitored, especially in volatile markets.
+- Impermanent loss: This happens when the value of the tokens in your pool shifts significantly.
+More liquidity softens the blow of impermanent loss, but it’s still a risk you need to keep an eye on, especially in volatile markets.

 Should I allocate 100% of the tokens to my liquidity pool?

-When you learn how to create a cryptocurrency, you allocate an initial supply.
-Generally, between 40% and 70% of the total token supply is reserved for the liquidity pool, and the remainder is allocated to other areas such as staking incentives, rewards, or future Airdrops.
+When you’re figuring out how to create a cryptocurrency, you set an initial supply.
+Typically, between 40% and 70% of the total token supply is reserved for the pool, and the rest goes to other areas like staking incentives, rewards, or future airdrops.

 Conclusion

-The amount of liquidity you add to your token is a key factor in its success in the market, or at least in not failing.
-On Solana, Base and Ethereum, liquidity ranges vary, but the principle is the same: the more liquidity, the more confidence and stability for your token.
-However, be sure to plan well the distribution of your token supply and reserve a portion for future incentives, make airdrops and project developments.
+The amount of liquidity you add to your token is a key factor in its market success, or at the very least in not flopping.
+On Solana, Base, and Ethereum, liquidity ranges differ, but the principle is the same: the more liquidity, the more trust and stability for your token.
+That said, make sure you plan your token supply distribution carefully and set aside a portion for future incentives, running airdrops, and project development.